 KeePass 2.x OnlyKeePass can make the database dependent on the current Windows user account.
 If you enable this option, you can only open the database when you are logged in as the same Windows user when creating the database.

 Be very careful with using this option.
 If your Windows user account gets deleted, you won't be able to open your KeePass database anymore.
 Also, when using this option at home and your computer breaks (hard disk damaged), it is not enough to just create a new Windows account on the new installation with the same name and password; you need to copy the complete account (i.e. SID, ...).
 This is not a simple task, so if you don't know how to do this, it is highly recommended that you don't enable this option.
-Instructions on how to restore a backed up account can be found in a Microsoft TechNet article: How to recover a Vault corrupted by lost DPAPI keys.
+Detailed instructions how to recover a Windows user account can be found here: Recover Windows User Account Credentials (a short technical tutorial can be found in a Microsoft TechNet article: How to recover a Vault corrupted by lost DPAPI keys).

 You can change the password of the Windows user account freely; this does not affect the KeePass database.
 Note that changing the password (e.g. a user using the Control Panel or pressing Ctrl+Alt+Del and selecting 'Change Password') and resetting it to a new one (e.g. an administrator using a